worlddevelopment/worlddevelopment/README.md

 Contrary to the contents of many repositories, the tools, toolchains, ... that world development uses or develops, at times neither releases/binaries, nor development files/machines/sources are provided.

 This serves to guarantee ethical actions.
-Abuse of these tools/toolchains hy third parties, like commercialization or directly or indirectly for harming peaceful beings must be prevented.
+Abuse of these tools/toolchains by third parties, like commercialization or directly or indirectly for harming peaceful beings must be prevented.

 Free not open source tools are tolerated/may be used for world development if compatible to worlddevelopment goals.
 The decision is up to the club board.